cs124/pa7-chatbot/README.md

     rubric.txt
 If you add any additional files, create a deps/ folder and put your additional files in this folder.
 The autograder might not work if you format your files incorrectly.

-We will use your API key to run the autograder on your submission alone.
-If you would like to work out an alternative accomodation please make a private Ed post.
+**We will use your API key to run the autograder on your submission alone.
+It is important that you make sure there is at least $1 left in your account.**  If you would like to work out an alternative accomodation please make a private Ed post.

 To create a .zip file for submission: